marxjmoura/cronquery/CRON.md

 - `*/00`: Every time unit skipping a given number of values.
 - `00/00`: Skipping a given number of values starting at specific value.
 - `00-00/00`: Skipping a given number of values in a given range of values.
-- `00,00-00,00/00,00-00/00`: List of values (you can yield variations).
+- `00,00-00,00/00,00-00/00`: List of values (you can produce variations).
 List can only contains single numbers, range, increment and range combined with increment.
 - `L` (day of month only): Last day of the month (including weekend).
 - `LW` (day of month only): Last weekday (Monday-Friday) of the month.
 - `L-00` (day of month only): Days (1-31) before the last day of month.